 - Finely chop the onion and jalapeño so they don't overpower the dish.

-- If you plan on having leftovers, add the avocado to the served portion only, and refrigerate the remaining salsa without avocado in an airtight container for up to 4 days.
+- If you plan on having leftovers, add the avocado to the served portion only, and refrigerate the remaining salad without avocado in an airtight container for up to 4 days.

 This information is provided as a courtesy and is an ESTIMATE only.
 Varying factors such as product types or brands purchased can change the nutritional information in any given recipe.